Brenda Mallory (public official)

-Mallory served as general counsel for the Council on Environmental Quality in the Obama administration.
+Mallory served as acting general counsel for the Council on Environmental Quality in the Obama administration from January 4, 2013 to August 6, 2013 between Scott Fulton and Avi Garbow.

 Early life

 Mallory was raised in an industrial, working-class community in Waterbury, Connecticut, and then attended the prestigious Westover boarding school in Middlebury, Connecticut, on a scholarship.
 Mallory graduated from Yale College and then Columbia Law School, and started in private practice as an attorney before joining the U.S. federal government in 2000.

 Career

 Mallory is the former executive director and senior counsel at the Conservation Litigation Project, which works to protect public lands, and served as general counsel of the White House Council on Environmental Quality in the Obama administration.
 Before the Council on Environmental Quality, she served as the principal deputy general counsel at the United States Environmental Protection Agency (EPA), which is the ranking career position in that office.
 She served in both Democratic and Republican administrations over fifteen years at the EPA.
 Before Mallory joined the EPA, she was the chair of the natural resources practice group at the environmental law firm Beveridge and Diamond.

 According to the Environmental Law Institute, Mallory is a Fellow in the American College of Environmental Lawyers and is a member of the Environmental Defense Fund's Litigation Advocacy Committee.
 Mallory also serves on the Environmental Policy Innovation Center's Advisory Committee, the Advisory Council for Women in Conservation Leadership, and the Board of Directors of the Environmental Law Institute and at the Center for Climate and Energy Solutions.

 Mallory helped lead The Climate 21 Project, which NPR reports "delivered recommendations for how the Biden administration could enlist the breadth of the government to address climate damage, including that 'the Council on Environmental Quality is best suited to elevate environmental justice to the White House and to lead the agenda on climate change resilience.'"